wjjunior/ifc_poo_loja/README.md

 ## Instructions

 - Clone this repository.
-- Create a new branch named `your-name / dev`
+- Create a new branch named `your-name/dev`
 - Develop the applications.
-- Create a pull request from the `your-name / dev` branch to the ` master` branch.
+- Create a pull request from the `your-name/dev` branch to the ` master` branch.

 ## Test Requirements: